EH128/AdderApp/README.md

 # Adder App

-This app gives you addition questions and provides an answer box for you to type in your answer.
+This mobile application gives you addition questions and provides an answer box for you to type in your answer.
 A "You Win!" message will appear once you get the correct answer and you may choose to play again.

+Built with React Native.